-Considering the University's volunteer activities and the educational goals of cultivating Lei Feng-style college students and as part of the 58th "Learning from Lei Feng Memorial Day", we organised the annual Lei Feng Award selection and commendation event, and issued a total of 919 gold, silver and bronze medals.
+Considering the University's volunteer activities and the educational goals of cultivating Lei Feng-style college students, we continued to organise the annual Lei Feng Award selection and commendation event, and issued a total of 978 gold, silver and bronze medals.
 The loving volunteer service was integrated into the campus culture and deeply rooted in the hearts of teachers and students.